jesslilly/logax/README.md

 * Intelligently process truncated log files
 * Output various json hierarchies
 * Search for strings on more than one line.
 (Containing newlines)
+* Allow search strings to be in xpath for true XML parsing?

 ### Tools